 It is always better to scale your business and reach significant milestones before looking for VC funding at much better terms.
 Once you have stable revenues, revenue-based financing is the best option as you get the investment to grow without losing any stakes in the company.
 The summary table below will help you understand which type of financing model will work best for you,

-If you are an online business with at least 6-12 months of revenue history and healthy gross margins, revenue-based financing is the best capital option for your next leap.
-You can read more on if RBF is right for your business in this blog.
+If you are an online business with at least 6-12 months of revenue history and healthy gross margins, revenue based financing is the best growth capital option for your next leap.
+You can read more on if revenue based funding is right for your business in this blog.